MichaelGomes98/MichaelGomes98/README.md

 ### Hi there, I'm Michael Gomes 👋

-I'm from Switzerland, living in Geneva and currently working as an Identity and Access Management Administrator (IAM) in a bank.
-I am passionate about IT and new technologies.
-Here you can find some of my projects.
+I'm an Identity and Access Management Administrator (IAM) based in Geneva, Switzerland, currently working in the banking sector.

-- 🌱 Continually learning ...
-- 🔭 I'm currently working on something cool
-- 📫 How to reach me: Twitter, LinkedIn, Instagram and Mail
+Passionate about IT, cybersecurity and new technologies, I enjoy building projects, learning new skills and exploring innovative solutions.
+Here you can find some of my personal and academic projects.

 <div style="display: inline_block" align="center"><br>
 <a href="https://github.com/MichaelGomes98/github-readme-stats">